 &lt;sup>7 See Laurence Wright, "'Thinking with Shakespeare': The Merchant of Venice - Shylock, Caliban and the dynamics of social scale" (2017).
-Significantly, when Julius Nyerere came to render The Merchant of Venice into Swahili the title he came up with was Mabapari wa Venise, which translates roughly as "The Capitalists" or "The Dynamicia" of Venice the statistics of the statistics of the statistics of the statistics of the statistics.
+Significantly, when Julius Nyerere came to render The Merchant of Venice into Swahili the title he came up with was Mabapari wa Venise, which translates roughly as "The Capitalists" or "The Bourgeoisie" of Venice - ably exploiting the text's diachronic plasticity (Nyerere, trans.
+1969).